WarriorsSami/demo_weather_bloc/README.md

 # demo_weather_bloc

-A new Flutter project for testing CI and BLoC
+A new Flutter project for testing CI with Github Actions and BLoC

 ## Getting Started